-If you have found a stray cat in Isabella County, the best option is to check for the following:
+If you have found a stray cat in Isabella County, please start by checking for the following:

 STOP!
 Don’t take the cat into your home if it’s safe and healthy.
 It is much better to allow a cat to find its way home than to bring it into your home or to a shelter.
 Only 2-4% of cats find their families when taken to a shelter.
 If they have a collar with an ID tag, please call the owner.
 Friendly cats (with or without a collar) are typically owned cats who are allowed to go outside.
 If the cat is in a potentially unsafe situation, move the cat a safe distance away but do not remove them altogether from their neighborhood.
-Removal from their familiar surroundings will result in them being unable to find their way back home, doing more damage than good.
+Removal from their familiar surroundings will result in them being unable to find their way back home, doing more harm than good.

 What if I’m not looking to keep the cat I’ve found?

 Our facility, like many others across the country, has moved to a managed admission system for cats.
-It allows for cats who need the most help to obtain immediate shelter while also allowing us to coordinate the flow of cats into our facility to ensure we are providing the best care possible with our current resources.
+It allows for cats who need emergency care to obtain immediate shelter while also allowing us to coordinate the flow of cats into our facility to ensure we are providing the best care possible with our current resources.
 It also eliminates the practice of euthanizing healthy cats due to overcrowding.
 For those who have found healthy cats and do not wish to keep them long term, they are placed on a waiting list to bring the cat(s) to our facility and we will provide advice on alternatives to try in the meantime.
 This system has empowered community members to take an active role in keeping healthy cats out of the shelter by reuniting lost pets with their owners, participating in TNR, avoiding unnecessary intervention, fostering, and finding adopters for homeless cats.

 It is often assumed that an animal shelter is the best place for any animal.
-The reality is that there are simply not enough homes for every stray cat and there are better options for healthy cats.
-Cats who have adapted to outdoor living can continue doing so successfully.
+The reality is that there are simply not enough homes for every stray cat and there are better options for healthy cats who have adapted to outdoor living –also known as community cats.
 A simple spay/neuter surgery, food supply, and an inexpensive shelter could be all that a cat in this situation may need.
 To schedule a spay/neuter appointment, call our health clinic at (989) 775-0830 x3 –be sure to ask about our community cat program!